sionamb/sionamb.github.io/README.md

 # sionamb.github.io - Portfolio Website

 ## Pages
+- There is a background effect with the pages being displayed on a smaller section in the middle of the screen.
+The pages are as follows:
   1. <b>Profile:</b> General overview of myself and my interests/career goals.
   2. <b>Skills:</b> A list of the languages, applications, frameworks, and code editors I use along with a link to my GitHub and my GitHub stats.
   3. <b>Experience:</b> A accordion element with a list of my jobs with drop down descriptions.